-Note - Nature, format and conditions of the information to be provided are specified in ICAO Annex 15 and PANS-ATM (Doc 4444).
+Note - The nature, format and conditions of the information to be provided are specified in the PANS-AIM (Doc 10066) and the PANS-ATM (Doc 4444).

 - 6.2.9.2 The condition of the movement area and the operational status of related facilities shall be monitored, and reports on matters of operational significance affecting aircraft and aerodrome operations shall be provided in order to take appropriate action, particularly in respect of the following: - a) construction or maintenance work; - b) rough or broken surfaces on a runway, taxiway or an apron; - c) water on a runway, a taxiway or an apron; - d) contaminants on a runway, taxiway or apron; - e) other temporary hazards, including parked aircraft; - f) failure or irregular operation of part or all of the aerodrome visual aids; and - g) failure of the normal or secondary power supply.